ghiscoding/aurelia-slickgrid-demos/webpack-bs3-demo/README.md

 # Aurelia-Slickgrid - Bootstrap 3 Demo

 ## Important Note
 Please note that some of the npm packages installed in these demos are **optional** and are installed **only** for demo purposes.
-If you don't need the feature then don't install it and you'll get a smaller production build.
+If you don't need the feature then don't install it (remove it from your `package.json`) and you'll end up with a smaller production build.

 Again the following dependencies are totally **optional**